cheersanimesh/Vitals/README.md

 - eulerian.py - Contains function for a temporal bandpass filter that uses a Fast-Fourier Transform
 - heartrate.py - Contains function to calculate heart rate from FFT results

-## How to run:
-To run the program, specify the path of the input video at "source" variable on line 12 of main.py.
-To alter the frequency range to be filtered, change the values assigned to freq_min and freq_max on lines 9 and 10.